FusionAuth/fusionauth-quickstart-kotlin-android-native/TESTING.md

 * The Tenant Issuer will be set to `http://10.0.2.2:9011` to allow for testing with [Android Emulator](https://developer.android.com/studio/run/emulator).
 * Two Applications `Example Android App` and `Secondary Application` to test users with and without access to the Android App.
 * Your client secret is: `super-secret-secret-that-should-be-regenerated-for-production`
-* You'll have three example usernames available with slightly different user profiles `richard@example.com`, `monica@example.com` and `gilfoyle@example.com`.
+* You will have three example usernames available with slightly different user profiles `richard@example.com`, `monica@example.com` and `gilfoyle@example.com`.
 All having access to `Example Android App` where the password for all three is `password`.
 * And an example user without access `erlich@example.com` to the `Example Android App`
 * Your FusionAuth admin username is `admin@example.com` and your password is `password`.
 * Your fusionAuthBaseUrl to access FusionAuth is `http://localhost:9011/`